ranurm/ranurm/README.md

 ## Hi, I'm Rami 👋

-🎓 *Master of Technology in Software*, graduating in December 2025
+🎓 *Master of Technology in Software*, graduating in January 2026
-💻 Interests: Software Development, 5G
-🧠 3 years of coding experience and over 1 year of professional experience in the IT field
+💻 Interests: Software Development, AI development, 5G 🧠 4 years of coding/AI experience and 2 year of professional experience in the field

-🔭 **Master Thesis**: I am currently working at Nokia on 5G slicing technology and researching its impact on IoT devices.
+**Current Role**: Responsible for architectural design and development of a multi-agent system in 5G.
+The goal is to create new business with AI, not just improve existing processes.

+🔭 **Master Thesis**: *"Network slicing from a software perspective"*
-📘 **Bachelor's Thesis**: *"Ownership-based and Subscription-based Licensing"* – Exploring ownership and subscription-based software licensing models.
+📘 **Bachelor's Thesis**: *"Ownership-based and Subscription-based Licensing"*

 ---

+## Strenghts

+- **Fast learning**: In my 4th year of studies and soon graduating, I’ve already taken responsibility for the architecture and development of the new agentic system at Nokia.
+Even the CEO of Nokia has recognized the project and shown strong support.
+- **Enthusiasm**: Outside of studies and work, I’m building a fully automated algorithmic trading application.
+- **International cooperation**: In the Nokia project, I’ve collaborated with Amazon AI agent team and global customers to develop an agentic system capable of managing 5G slicing.

 ## 🔧 Skills:

 - **Languages**: Python, C, C++, HTML, CSS, JavaScript, Java, TypeScript, MATLAB
-- **Tools**: Docker, Git, CI/CD, VS Code, PyCharm, MATLAB, NetBeans, Unity
+- **Tools**: Amazon Bedrock, Docker, Git, CI/CD, VS Code, PyCharm, MATLAB, NetBeans, Unity
-- **AI Technologies**: OpenAI, Training Small Language Models (SLMs) Locally
+- **AI Technologies**: Strands Agents SDK (multi agentic systems), Training Small Language Models (SLMs) Locally, finetuning SLMs/LLMs, deeplearning, many courses on ML/AI in University
 - **Networking Technologies**: 5G, IoT, Network Slicing

 ---

 ## 🚀 Projects & Portfolio:

-- **[CV Maker Extension](https://github.com/Pareto-Software/cv-maker-extension)** – Extension to Pareto's internal CV Maker tool.
-  - Takes employees CV as PDF.
-Then parses it with openai and imports necessary information to CV Maker profile.
-  - ChatGPT addition to ask questions about employees allocation and skills.
-For example, who is the best match to project?
-  - *Role*: Project Manager

 - **[Secure Password Manager](https://github.com/ranurm/secure-password-manager)** – A secure credential manager built with Next.js (web) and React Native (mobile).
 Implements:
   - End-to-end encryption